lmcrean/Steam-Report/README.md

 I need CRUD logic

-I need footers at the bottom
+I need footers at the bottom to promote my brand

-User stories

 **Scope**
 I need a quiz that tests me on STEAM subjects